MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbServerCertificateMapping.md

 ```

 ### -Name
-Specifies the input object that is used in a pipeline command.
+Specifies a fully-qualified DNS name or NetBIOS name that must match the certificate’s subject name or an entry in the certificate’s subject alternative names.

 ```yaml
 Type: String[]